-Quantum Computing & Optimization Lab (QCOL)
+Quantum Computing and Optimization Lab (QCOL)

 Quantum Computing has the potential to solve problems faster than classical supercomputers.
 This capability can change our world by enabling new methods to decrypt data, faster molecular analysis to design better drug treatments and to solve complex optimization problems rapidly.